About Alice Liddell

-Alice Pleasance Liddell was one of Charles Dodgson’s many child friends.
-She was his main inspiration for the stories “Alice’s Adventures in Wonderland” and “Through the Looking Glass”.
-Dodgson (the real name of Lewis Carroll) told her many stories, and the Wonderland story was one of the tales he invented to amuse her and her sisters.
+Alice Pleasance Liddell was one of Charles Dodgson’s (the real name of Lewis Carroll) many child friends.
+She was his main inspiration for the stories “Alice’s Adventures in Wonderland” and “Through the Looking-Glass and what Alice found there”.
+Dodgson told her many stories, and the Wonderland story was one of the tales he invented to amuse her and her sisters.

 The older brothers and sister were Edward Henry (called Harry, 1848), Lorina (1849), and Arthur (1850, but died in 1853).
 Her sister Edith was born two years later, in 1854.
 Her other brothers and sisters were Rhoda (1858), Violet (1864), Frederick (called Eric, 1865) and Lionel (1868).
 She had one more little brother named James, who also died young.
 It was with Lorina and Edith that Alice went on the famous boat trip, and these sisters appear in the story too.

 In 1876 Edith died, aged only 22 and just before she was to be married.
 This was a huge shock for the family.

 On 25th February 1856, Henry Liddell, the new Dean, moved into the Deanery at Christ Church.
 At this time Dodgson was sub-librarian and the window of his room overlooked the Deanery garden, where Alice and her sisters played.
 Dodgson came in contact with the Liddell’s via the Dean’s niece, Fredrika Liddell, whom he had sketched.
 He met the Liddell family in February 1856 during a train trip.
 Two months later, on 25 April, he met Alice during a photo session with his friend Reginals Southey, on which occasion he was photographing Christ Church Cathedral.
 He was able to meet her and her sisters properly on 3 June when he photographed them.